kateskips/bambuser-technical/README.md

 ## Questions
 Once you have fixed the CTA button, you should be able to click it.
 On click, the Bambuser One-to-many player will be opened.
 When clicking a product in the player, you will see an error page.
 We need you to explain as much as possible in the field further down:
    - What is the error?

+    Refused to display 'https://demo.bambuser.shop/' in a frame because it set 'X-Frame-Options' to 'sameorigin'.
+    Uncaught DOMException: Blocked a frame with origin "http://127.0.0.1:5500" from accessing a cross-origin frame.

    - Why does it happen, what is the reason for this error?

+  Reason being that they send an "X-Frame-Options: SAMEORIGIN" response header.
+This option prevents the browser from displaying iFrames that are not hosted on the same domain as the parent page.
+This is a security feature to prevent click-jacking or XSS Attacks.

    - Potential solution(s)?

+   Server Side solution:
+    X-Frame-Options is decided at the server side.
+What this means is, the one opening the page doesn't decide if document can be opened in iframe, instead author of document decides it.

 ### Answer
       Place a brief explanation here.
 You can explain this further during the technical interview.